pulibrary/command_line_curriculum/sec2/files_and_directory.md

 cd directoryname
 ```

 If no `directoryname` is specified your current directory becomes your home directory.
-The `directoryname` can be an absolute of relative path.
+The `directoryname` can be an absolute or relative path.
 A few examples are

 ```bash
 pulsys@sandbox-tw8766 ~$ cd